GrzegorzBednarski/PlaywrightStarterKit/docs/performance.md

 ← [Back to main documentation](../README.md)

+## Overview

+The PlaywrightStarterKit includes built-in performance testing capabilities using Lighthouse.
+This allows you to measure Core Web Vitals and other critical metrics as part of your automated testing pipeline.

 ## Configuration

 Configuration for performance testing is defined in `config/performanceConfig.ts`.
 This file controls Lighthouse audit settings, thresholds, and report generation options.